Game Call - How's it made?

 The entire membership should recognize the hard work and dedication of its volunteer coordinators that are tasked with scheduling games on a rotation of fields and constantly communicating with captains.
 Some members may not realize that the league is periodically taking fields offline, usually due to over-saturation or dangerous field conditions.
 The OCUA staff are in regular communication with the league coordinators to discuss field issues.
 This is why it’s imperative that captains submit a field report along with their score if they have anything to report back about the field – even if just a positive thumbs up!

-It might surprise you to know that there is only one correct answer: current field conditions.
-The only reason we cancel games is if we believe that at the time of the game call, fields will be damaged beyond regular wear and tear due to league play.
+It might surprise you to know that the most common reason is current field conditions.
+We most often cancel games if we believe that at the time of the game call, fields will be damaged beyond regular wear and tear due to league play.
 If we do damage the fields beyond repair, we can be held financially responsible and could potentially lose the contract to use that field in the future.
+We also cancel games based on player safety (normally weather-related), heat, tornado-watch, thunderstorms, etc.

 The game call will be evident for about 95% of the summer.
-The tough calls are when it is nice outside but fields are soaked or when it is raining and games are still on.
+The tough calls are when it is nice outside but fields are soaked or when it is raining and games are still on; unless there are other weather factors.
 This can be confusing for someone that does not understand the background of the game cancellation.
 Here are a few examples that will help clarify:

 1. It is mid-May and the city has been hit with approximately 20mm of rain each day for 3 days straight.
 There has been no rain in the past 24 hours and it is sunny!
 Should games be on?